 - The use of chemicals, abrasive materials, grinders, detergents or salt water will not be allowed.

 - Concrete removals shall be performed with engineer approved ultra-high pressure water jetting equipment capable of removing 100% of the existing membrane.
 The equipment used for the membrane removal shall be a robotic self-propelled vehicle with all functions programmable and repeatable.
 The removal head shall be a minimum of 12-inches wide and contain a minimum of 16 nozzles.
 The equipment shall be capable of removing a minimum of 6,000 square feet per 8-hour shift.

 - The equipment shall be capable of removing 100% of the caulk and sealant materials from random cracks and control joints and cove sealant along the perimeters.
 The removal shall leave the surface clean and ready to accept new sealant material.

 - Hand-held water jetting equipment (hand lance) shall be used to remove membrane in areas inaccessible to the robotic equipment as well as vertical surfaces such as curbs and walls.
-The hand lance shall operate at a minimum of 35,000 psi and shall use a minimum of five nozzles.
-The nozzles shall rotate at a minimum of 3,000 rpm.

 4 – Execution

 - The work shall be performed at the locations designated on the plans or as directed by the engineer.